ADMINISTRATION:

 Swinton & Pendlebury Local Board, was Justice of the Peace,

-James Lees Knowles had been educated at Rugby School and later
+As a boy, James Lees Knowles had been educated at Rugby School

-at Trinity College, Cambridge, where he emerged as an outstanding
+and later at Trinity College, Cambridge, where he emerged as an

-Lees Knowles studied Law and served at the Bar at Lincoln's
+After Cambridge Lees Knowles studied Law and served at the Bar

-Inn before returning to Lancashire with an ambition to become
+at Lincoln's Inn before returning to Lancashire with an ambition

-a politician.
-He was elected as Conservative Member of Parliament
+to become a politician.
+He was elected as Conservative Member

-for the West Salford Constituency and was most active in local
+of Parliament for the West Salford Constituency and was most active

-politics.
-Still an active athlete, as a member of Salford Harriers
+in local politics.
+Still an active athlete, as a member of Salford

-he was instrumental in the establishment of the Salford Athletic
+Harriers he was instrumental in the establishment of the Salford

-of his father John in 1894, Lees Knowles not only succeeded
+On the death of his father John in 1894, Lees Knowles not only

-to the chairmanship of Andrew Knowles & Sons cal mines,
+succeeded to the chairmanship of Andrew Knowles & Sons cal

-but inherited many large properties and estates in the region
+mines, but inherited many large properties and estates in the

 of wealth and privilege.

-1890s saw what was probably his finest hour as several emergent
+The late 1890s saw what was probably his finest hour as several

-wars in Africa - the Ashanti War in 1896, and in the Sudan in
+emergent wars in Africa - the Ashanti War in 1896, and in the

-1898 - and subsequently, the Boer war in South Africa.
-In October
+Sudan in 1898 - and subsequently, the Boer war in South Africa.

-1899, Lees Knowles was appointed as Honorary Colonel, the 3rd
+In October 1899, Lees Knowles was appointed as Honorary Colonel,

 Fusiliers, and seems to have thrown himself wholeheartedly